-This Pellet Grill Smoked Turkey is amazingly delicious and a great alternative to oven-baked Thanksgiving turkey!
-Our smoked turkey guide will walk you through everything from choosing the right turkey to using the best woods, knowing the optimal time and temperature for smoking, plus more Pitmaster techniques for smoking perfection.
+This Pellet Grill Smoked Turkey is super delicious and a great way to prepare a Thanksgiving turkey!
+Our smoked turkey recipe guide will walk you through the steps from choosing the right turkey to using the best woods, knowing the optimal time and temperature for smoking, plus more Pitmaster techniques for smoking perfection.

 This pellet grill smoked turkey recipe is straightforward and produces a tender, juicy turkey with a delicious golden brown skin.
-Whether you’re hosting a holiday gathering or a warm-weather cookout, this recipe is sure to impress your guests!
+Whether you’re hosting a holiday gathering or cookout, this recipe is sure to impress!

 How to choose the right turkey

-Before we get into the specifics of smoking a turkey, we must first choose the right bird.
-That means determining how much turkey meat you’ll need to feed your guest or whether to use a brine or marinade.
-There are other things to consider, like choosing between a fresh or frozen turkey.
-Seems simple, but it’s best to know which one fits your cooking needs.
+Before we get into the nitty-gritty of smoking a turkey, we must first choose the right one.
+That means determining how much turkey meat you’ll need to feed your guests or whether to use a brine or marinade.
+There are other things to consider, like whether to purchase a fresh or frozen turkey.
+It seems simple, but it’s good to know which one fits your cooking needs.

 Fresh versus a frozen turkey

-- Fresh Turkey: The truth is that purchasing a fresh, unfrozen turkey will streamline the preparation and cooking process.
-But, sourcing a fresh turkey requires access to a farmer or a butcher who accesses its turkeys directly from a local farm.
-If you have this option, I recommend purchasing a fresh turkey.
+- Fresh Turkey: Purchasing a fresh, unfrozen turkey will shorten the preparation and cooking process.
+However, sourcing a fresh turkey requires a farmer or a butcher with local access.

 - Frozen Turkey: This is the more widely available option where you can choose between natural, commercial, free-range, self-basted, Heritage, and organic turkeys.
-The only problem with frozen turkeys is that you’ll need to begin the thawing process several days in advance.
+The only problem is that frozen turkeys several days of thawing.

-- Please note: If you are planning to dry or wet brine your turkey, check to make sure that the turkey is not already pre-brined.
+- Please note: If you are planning to use a dry or wet brine on your frozen turkey, make sure that it is not pre-packed in a brine solution.

 Thawing a turkey safely